Dr. William Bland

 2001 - 2003

-As the second employee at London-based startup NetPD, I was responsible for anything and everything from Java, C and C++ programming to UNIX administration and reverse engineering of network protocols.
+As the first employee at London-based startup NetPD, I was responsible for anything and everything from Java, C and C++ programming to UNIX administration and reverse engineering of network protocols.

-During my employment at NetPD I co-designed and co-wrote a program that matched a given piece of audio with a large database of music recordings.
+During my employment at NetPD I co-designed and co-wrote a program that would match a given clip of audio against a large database of music recordings.
 The matching was sufficiently robust that it could cope with the distortions introduced by mp3 encoders, loudspeakers and microphones.
-The algorithm we designed to do this is currently the subject of a world-wide patent application.

 1997 - 2001